EilifTS/Anti-Aliasing/README.md

 All steps are not necessary to run the network, as several pretrained networks are included in the project.

-## Camera Motin Capture
+## Camera Motion Capture
-Camera motion capure is done by starting the main application "Anti-Aliasing".
+Camera motion capure is done by starting the main application `Anti-Aliasing`.
 Then pressing the "Q"-button will record a 60-frame sequence video.
 The video is stored as a .txt file in `DatasetGenerator/camera_positions/`, and the file contains world time, camera position and rotation.
 100 prerecorded .txt files are allready stored in the folder.